Discover your personal learning style!

 Working with 3D models or objects

-Students may not have just one learning style, but a combination of 2 or more!
-A student who isn't doing well academically may simply not be applying the learning style(s) that work best for him/her.
+Youth may not have just one learning style, but a combination of 2 or more!
+A youth who isn't doing well academically may simply not be applying the learning style(s) that work best for him/her.